guicastle/flutter_streams_with_rxdart/README.md

-## Unveiling the Heart of RxDart with BLoC
+## Example how using Streams with Rxdart

 Let’s break this down, explaining each term and how they work together.